OpenMendel/SnpArrays.jl/docs/src/index.md

 The constructor shares the same keyword arguments as the `convert` or `copyto!` functions.
 The type parameter, `Float64` in this example, indicates the SnpBitMatrix acts like a Float64 matrix.

-The memory usage of the SnpBitMatrix should be similar to the SnpArray, or equivalently bed file size, if `model=ADDITIVE_MODEL` or half of that of SnpArray if `model=DOMINANT_MODEL` or `model=RECESSIVE_MODEL`.
+The memory usage of the SnpBitMatrix should be similar to the SnpArray, or equivalently bed file size, if `model=ADDITIVE_MODEL`, or half of that of SnpArray if `model=DOMINANT_MODEL` or `model=RECESSIVE_MODEL`.

 ```julia